 Mary Calvagna, MS

-A testicular self-exam is an examination that you do on your testicles.
-It is a way for you to notice any changes, lumps, or abnormalities in your testicles.
+A testicular self-exam is a way for men to notice any changes, lumps, or abnormalities in their testicles.

 If your doctor recommends doing monthly self-exams, follow the steps below.

 If you notice any changes, lumps, or other abnormalities, see your doctor right away.

 In addition, if you feel aching in the lower abdomen or groin, or a feeling of heaviness in the scrotum, tell your doctor.
 This may be a warning sign of cancer.

 American Cancer Society